johanvandegriff/multibot/README.md

 To add the multichat to OBS, type `!multichat` in your twitch chat and the bot will reply with a link you can add to an OBS browser source.
 If you want to change the settings, then go to the bot page and change the `show usernames` and `show nicknames` checkboxes as desired, then copy the `pop-out` chat link near the top right of the page and add that to your OBS browser source instead.

 ### (Optional) Mod the Bot
 Sometimes when there are a lot of users running commands, the bot sends messages too quickly and twitch doesn't display all of them.
-You can fix this my making the bot a moderator by typing `/mod JJBotBot` in chat.
+You can fix this by making the bot a moderator by typing `/mod JJBotBot` in chat.
 This is optional, but will avoid missing any messages.

 # Technical Info for Nerds
 Everything past this point is completely optional and geared towards programmers, going into detail on how to run a copy of the bot locally, deploy it to kubernetes in the cloud, and modify the code to do whatever you want.